francois-docker/k8s_workspace/README.md

-Docker - k8s_workspace
+Docker - k8s_calamari
 ==============
-This container is used as an admin machine for kubernetes cluster.
+Currently in early stage "dev" - not even usable for now This container runs the cepph-calamari gui to manage a ceph cluster

 Requirements
 ------------
-This container is made to spawn on a working kubernetes cluster
+TODO

 Environment variables
 ----------